-Future development activities include grading the property and removing vegetation from the approximate 4.55-acre parcel; however, cumulative impacts to the general biological resources (plants and animals) on site are expected to be negligible.
-This assumption is based on the suitable habitat located in the surrounding areas of the region.
+Future development activities include grading the property and removing vegetation from the approximate 4.71-acre parcel; however, cumulative impacts to the general biological resources (plants and animals) on site are expected to be negligible.
+This assumption is based on the fact that the site has been graded and developed in the past.
 In addition, future development activities are not expected to have any impact on any State or Federal listed or State special status plant or animal species.
 As discussed above, the site does not support any desert tortoises.
 In addition, burrowing owls do not inhabit the site and are not expected to be impacted given the absence of any active burrows.
 Some mitigation measures that may be considered are:

-- 1) Pre-construction surveys for burrowing owls, desert tortoise, and nesting birds protected under the Migratory Bird Treaty Act and Section 3503 of the California Fish and Wildlife Code shall be conducted prior to the commencement of Project-related ground disturbance. - (a) Appropriate survey methods and timeframes shall be established, to ensure that chances of detecting the target species are maximized.
+- Pre-construction surveys for burrowing owls, desert tortoise, and nesting birds protected under the Migratory Bird Treaty Act and Section 3503 of the California Fish and Wildlife Code shall be conducted prior to the commencement of Project-related ground disturbance. - (a) Appropriate survey methods and timeframes shall be established, to ensure that chances of detecting the target species are maximized.
 In the event that listed species, such as the desert tortoise, are encountered, authorization from the USFWS and CDFW must be obtained.
-If nesting birds are detected, avoidance measures shall be implemented to ensure that nests are not disturbed until after young have fledged. - b) Pre-construction surveys shall encompass all areas within the potential footprint of disturbance for the project, as well as a reasonable buffer around these areas. - 2) Focused plant surveys for all special status plant species that have the potential to occur on the site.
-If focused plant surveys are considered, surveys should be performed during the blooming season (April June) to determine the potential environmental effects of the proposed projects on special status plants and sensitive natural communities following recommended protocols by the Department of Fish and Wildlife. - 3) If any sensitive species are observed on the property during future activities, CDFW and USFWS (as applicable) should be contacted to discuss specific mitigation measures which may be required for the individual species.
+If nesting birds are detected, avoidance measures shall be implemented to ensure that nests are not disturbed until after young have fledged. - b) Pre-construction surveys shall encompass all areas within the potential footprint of disturbance for the project, as well as a reasonable buffer around these areas. - 2) If any sensitive species are observed on the property during future activities, CDFW and USFWS (as applicable) should be contacted to discuss specific mitigation measures which may be required for the individual species.
 CDFW and USFWS are the only agencies which can grant authorization for the "take" of any sensitive species and can approve the implementation of any applicable mitigation measures.